Velocityofpie/Chaudr/README.md

 # Running

 On \*nix systems (Linux and Mac OS), you can run the program with `./chaudr`.
 This will start the server on the port `8080`, but you can control that by passing a flag to the program.
 If you want to run another port, for example `7070`, you can run `./chaudr -addr :7070`.
 Note that you must put a `:` before the port number.
 Navigate to [localhost:8080](http://localhost:8080)

+## Multiple users

+You can simulate multiple users by opening the web app on different browsers, or opening a tab in incognito mode and one in normal mode.

 # Issues